 - Educational Visits – Parents are expected to make a contribution to or pay for various educational visits arranged by the School, Departments or individual members of staff.
 A subsidy is provided for those who would not otherwise be able to benefit from curricular visits.

-- Public Examinations and Learning Support – No charge is made for examination entrance fees (apart from resits) nor for learning support, unless more intensive support is required.
+- Public Examinations and Learning Support – No charge is made for examination entrance fees (apart from resits) nor for learning support unless more intensive support is required.

 Junior School Bursaries and Scholarships

 Scholarships are awarded to pupils at the end of Year 3.
-Limited means tested bursaries are also available from Year 3.
+Limited means-tested bursaries are also available from Year 3.
 For information on Junior School bursaries and scholarships please contact Mrs H Rypma by email or telephone (024-7627-1284).

 Senior School Bursaries and Scholarships

+It is the Governors stated policy, through their Bursary and Scholarship Schemes, to give able children whose parents could not otherwise afford the fees, the opportunity to attend Bablake and to remain at the School until the end of their schooling.
 At the present time about 30% of all pupils in the School receive some form of financial assistance either through the extensive Bursary Scheme or from a Scholarship.